jgittler/scrapes/README.md

 If you want to download all the users without filtering them down, run this now

 `i.download`
+Then you can rename the file name to for the next download

+`i.file = "new_file.csv"`
 To see how many user qualify based on your filters

 `i.filtered_count`